High-degree cubature on Wiener space through unshuffle expansions: Background on algebra and cubature

 For $f \in \mathrm{End}(V)$, consider its exponential and logarithmic series under the convolution product:

-Note that when applied to any given element, these series always reduce to finite sums by conilpotency (the property that for any $x \in T(V)$ there exists $n$ such that $\Delta^n_\shuffle x = 0$). \begin{definition}[Eulerian idempotent] The linear map
+When applied to any given element, these series always reduce to finite sums by conilpotency (the property that for any $x \in T(V)$ there exists $n$ such that $\Delta^n_\shuffle x = 0$). \begin{definition}[Eulerian idempotent] The linear map

 is called the \emph{Eulerian idempotent} of the Hopf algebra $(T(V), \otimes, \Delta_\shuffle)$. \end{definition} The Eulerian idempotent is denoted $\pi_1$ in \cite[\S 3.2]{Reu03} (not to be confused with the map $\pi_1$ as it is denoted here, the projection onto single letters); we also refer to \cite{Pat93, Lod94} for further details.